department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-10-Claim-Contextualization/conversation-guide.md

 - Do Veterans understand the graphic?
 Does it seem to be helpful?
 - Do Veterans understand that claims may go back and forth between steps?
 How do they feel about that?

-## Fourth Task: Checking Back on the Claim - 15 minutes
+## Fourth Task: Checking Back on the Claim a Few Days Later - 10 minutes

-Now let's imagine you log out, a couple more weeks go by, and you log back in.
+Now let's imagine you log out, a couple of weeks go by, and you log back in.
 You want to check to see if there are any updates to the claim.

 [Refresh to CST home page]

 - Where would you go to check for updates to the claim?

-[If Status Tab]
+[Status Tab]
 - Based on what you see here, how would you describe the state of this claim?
 - Is there any information you're not seeing here that you'd like to see?
 - Is there anywhere else you would go to find more information about the claim?

-[If Overview Tab]
+[Overview Tab]
 - Based on what you see here, how would you describe the state of this claim?
 - Why do you think the claim is on the step it's currently on?
 - Is there any information you're not seeing here that you'd like to see?